wells-wood-research/stam-m-wood-c-de-stress-2021/README.md

 [<img src=./analysis/var_explained.png>]()

-After this, we plotted the first two principal components for all 9 of the experimentally-determined structures, along with their decoys and the other crystallographic structures.
+After this, we plotted the first two principal components for all 9 of the experimentally-determined structures, along with their decoys and the additional crystallographic structures.

 [<img src=./analysis/pca_2dproj_subplots.png>]()